Didas-git/lilybird/packages/docs/src/content/docs/docs/handlers/application-commands.md

 Lets create a simple `ping` command to demonstrate how it works.

 :::caution[Important]
-While in the example, we are using `@lilybird/jsx` to create the command data, you don't need to use it.
-You can use a normal object, and if you are using TypeScript, you will have intellisense.
+While in the example, we're using `@lilybird/jsx` to create the command data, you don't need to use it.
+You can simply use a normal object.
+If you're using TypeScript, you'll still have intellisense
 :::

 ```diff lang="ts" title="index.ts"